Contributors Dropdown icon

 Benchmarks and seasonality

-Now that you have read about the recipient of your report, the KPIs and goals to report on and how that relates to the overall business, it is time to start creating your report.
-Take monthly reports as an example.
+Now that you have understood who’s reading the report, which KPIs and goals to report on, and how that relates to the overall business goals, it is finally time to start creating your report.
+Let’s do a monthly report as an example (because everyone loves a monthly!).

 Say you work at an agency and have a B2B company as a client.
 Your company does both SEO and paid search.
 In your report, you will want to report on these marketing channels and KPIs: